Originally featured on Mythraeum as the winner of a short story contest:

-“Research head Turan asked me to deliver this to you, he said it was urgent,” Alex stammered.
+“Research head Turan asked me to deliver this to you, she said it was urgent,” Alex stammered.

 The executive took the report and set in aside after barely a glance.

-“Next time have Mr. Turan deliver the report in person if it’s so urgent,” the executive dismissed Alex.
+“Next time have her deliver the report in person if it’s so urgent,” the executive dismissed Alex.

 Disheartened, Alex turned to leave.
 One of the engineers at the table waved him down with a gesture traditionally reserved for servers.

 “Grab me a cup of coffee while you’re here, will ya?
 Extra cream, extra sugar,” he requested smugly.

 Alex obediently changed course for the coffee maker, inwardly seething with shame.
 He listened intently as he prepared the machine.

 “So what can you tell me?” the executive asked his staff.